Text neck, it’s the new buzzword.

 It doesn’t just affect adults.
 Kids are suffering from this too.
-Headaches, sore neck, sore upper back are becoming more common in the school aged kids that we see.
+Headaches, sore neck, and a sore upper back are becoming more common in the school-aged kids that we see.
 And we link it to the use of devices.
-Whether it be for school work or for fun, they are looking down at the device/laptop/phone, placing strain on their necks.
+Whether it be for schoolwork or for fun, they are looking down at the device/laptop/phone, placing strain on their necks.

 Other symptoms can include:

 How do we treat text neck?

 First, prevention is key.
 Trying to change habits to unload your neck including:

 - We are all pretty up to date with getting our computer screens up to eye level and practicing good ergonomics.
 Well, it is the same for our phones.
 Hold your mobile phone at eye level as much as possible.
 The same for all screens—laptops, and tablets.
 They should also be positioned so the screen is at eye level and you don’t have to bend your head forward or look down to view it.

 - Take frequent breaks from your phone and laptop throughout the day.
 Holding your phone up at eye level will help this!
 I had somebody say to me- but my arm gets sore!
 Is that a bad thing?
 It may also be useful to set a timer or alarm that reminds you to get up and walk around every 20 to 30 minutes- get away from your screen or device.

 - If you work in an office, make sure your ergonomics are correct.
 Your screen is set up so that when you look at it you are looking forward, with your head positioned squarely in line with your shoulders and spine.

 The take-home message is to avoid and then you won’t have to come and see us!
 Avoid looking down with your head bent forward for extended periods throughout the day.
 Try to be mindful of your posture.
 It will really help.